dareks/EggFramework/README.md

  * __Import the project__ into your IDE - in Eclipse M2E use _File/Import/Existing Maven Projects_ and select the extracted directory
  * __run__ the class _framework.Server_ located in _src/main/java_ - the embedded server with __sample code__ will be started
  * __go to__ http://localhost:8080 in your browser
  * check the source code in [src/main/java/controllers/SampleController.java](EggFramework/blob/master/src/main/java/controllers/SampleController.java) class, try to change it and see what will happen.
 If you don't have [JRebel](http://www.zeroturnaround.com/jrebel/) you need to restart the embedded server every time you change the Java code (just stop the process and run it again).
-For template changes only restarting is not required.
+For template changes restarting is not required.